Cheetah Net Supply Chain Service Inc. (CTNT) Stock: Evaluating the Annual Growth - News Heater

 CTNT) stock’s latest price update

-The stock price of Cheetah Net Supply Chain Service Inc. (NASDAQ: CTNT) has dropped by -7.56 compared to previous close of 2.25.
-Despite this, the company has seen a fall of -17.79% in its stock price over the last five trading days.
+The stock price of Cheetah Net Supply Chain Service Inc. (NASDAQ: CTNT) has jumped by 13.74 compared to previous close of 2.11.
+Despite this, the company has seen a gain of 3.00% in its stock price over the last five trading days.

-During the last 5 trading sessions, CTNT fell by -17.79%, in comparison to the 20-day moving average, which settled at $2.62.
-In addition, Cheetah Net Supply Chain Service Inc. saw -69.86% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CTNT rose by +3.00%, in comparison to the 20-day moving average, which settled at $2.43.
+In addition, Cheetah Net Supply Chain Service Inc. saw -65.22% in overturn over a single year, with a tendency to cut further losses.

 Conclusion